 Scripts

 This section shows any Python scripts associated with the project/scenario.
-The Scripts
+The Scripts accordion shows the following information per script (see Figure 15):

 Figure 15 - "Scripts" section of Iota

-button located at the right corner of accordion (see Figure 15).
+Users can import Python scripts into the project/scenario by clicking on the Import button located at the right corner of accordion (see Figure 15).
 A pop-up window will be shown so the user can enter the following fields for the file/script:

-defined in the .py file.
-See the documentation of the Iota Python Library for a more detailed description of the functionality available from the provided by the scripting interface.
+Note that the python scripts to be imported in this section must contain the function def run(scenario): defined in the .py file.
+See the documentation of the Iota Python Libraryarrow-up-right for a more detailed description of the functionality available from the provided by the scripting interface.

 Figure 16 - Import Script window